 Aftercare for Laser Hair Removal

 There are very few complications related to laser hair removal.
 The most common side effects include redness and mild swelling of the treated areas that resolve within 24 to 48 hours.
 Aloe Vera gel and cold compresses will be provided immediately following the procedure.
 There is no downtime for activities with laser hair removal; however, we recommend not overheating the body by avoiding the sun or very hot showers for the first 48 hours to avoid prolonged redness, swelling, or blistering of the skin.
 A small percentage of our patients will have mild oozing and crusting of the skin within the first 24 to 48 hours after treatment.
 If any small blisters arise, do not “pop” them; simply allow the body to reabsorb the fluid.
 If the blister opens, then apply an antibiotic ointment such as over the counter bacitracin.
-Rachel Duke, NP will also provide you with detailed written instructions after the procedure.
+Our team will also provide you with detailed written instructions after the procedure.

 Laser Hair Removal Areas